THIS IS A MICHIGAN STATE CASE – NOT FEDERAL

 Priors: 3 priors

 Release date: 4/29/2038

 Accomplishments: Michael was honorably discharged from the Navy military branch and was employed by General Motors Company under a program to employ veterans.
 Michael was bestowed many accolades surrounding his professional success.
 He was very instrumental in bringing about a truce with the street gang members in Flint, Michigan.
 He was an honoree of the NAACP Youth Award, Humanitarian, Business, Outstanding Achievement, the Proclamation declaring February 26, 1984 Unity Day.
 Also, Michael received the key to the City of Flint.

-Clemency Status: Applied to Governor Rick Snyder of Michigan
+Clemency Status: Denied by Governor Rick Snyder of Michigan

 Michael Thompson has always been a good man – a humanitarian…now behind bars.

 He enjoys writing and has written a 7 page essay entitled, CAN YOU IMAGINE detailing life in prison.
 He would very much like everyone to read it.